sanwinterr/ML-for-CreditCard-FraudDetection/README.md

 - XGBoost, LightGBM
 - Matplotlib, Seaborn

-The goal of this project was to gain hands-on experience applying machine learning to a real-world problem.
+The purpose of this project was to gain hands-on experience applying machine learning to a real-world problem.
 It provided me with valuable practice in building, evaluating, and interpreting models for rare-event detection.

 [Link to the dataset]([https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data])